-Ref Topic/Action Outcome Priority Accountability KPI A2 ACCESSIBILITY Improve community access to existing and future public open space through an integrated action plan that involves all modes of access including: а Public Transport C05.2.1 MED 171 US/CC/QS Review accessibility to all reserves by public transport as part of the Integrated Public Transport Plan of reducing car dependency and pursue actions such as: - locating bus stops close to entries of major parks improving walkability of audit, see Walkability) miles miles and a partie of the parties of the part ensuring bus route links optimise connecti vity between stati ons and major spo orts reserves selecting routes for Council funded minibus routes to include open space and recreation corridors as well as steep hills. creation corridors b Private Vehicle C05.2.1 MED 79 US/ES Ensure access and parking at reserves is efficient in circulation and adequate for needs, especially where public transport access is presently poor.
-Actions should include: - designing entries, circulation and parking to optimise use of space, minimise footprint (see also Sustainability) and limit impacts on local residential amenity use on-street parking for use on-street parking for Local and Neighbourhood parks wherever possible identify overflow parking areas for major events in District and Regional parks, especially major sports parks (such spaces should have another primary function eg. training, kickabout areas). С Walking and Cycling C02.1.2 C05.1.2 HIGH 79 US/QS Prepare a combined Walking and Cycling Plan (linked to the Recreational network Plan) for the City that integrates all aspects of recreational, fitness and commuter cycling and walking.
-Actions to promote and accommodate more cycling should include: - updating the current City of Ryde cycle plan to integrate the recreational walking and cycling objectives in the IOSP with the proposed commuter cycling routes integrating the proposed recreational and street based walking and cycling corridors (see Connectivity and Figure OB.01) into the cycle network g corridors (see reviewing new opportunities for shared paths in parks and recreational corridors with respect to capacity, suitability and context incorporating children's cycle circuits in identified parks to encourage cycling.
-Actions to promote and cater for more walking in the City of Ryde should include: preparation of walkability audit across the City of Ryde as outlined in NSW Premier's Council for Active Living website (see Reference B1b: C05.2.1 - CO2.1.2) remier's Council generators and attractor integrate all parks and open space into a walking network for the city that links paths with generators and attractors (shops, public transport, education facilities, employment areas and community facilities, etc) establish a walking 'web Structure Plan Figure OE best suited to walking ar 3.01) with a walking g 'grid' of streets id entified from the w alkability audit as
+Ref Topic/Action Outcome Priority Accountability KPI A2 ACCESSIBILITY Improve community access to exist that involves all modes of access i blic open space t hrough an integr ated action plan а Public Transport C05.2.1 MED 171 US/CC/QS Review accessibility to all reserves by public transport as part of the Integrated Public Transport Plan of reducing car dependency and pursue actions such as: - locating bus stops close to entries of major parks - improving walkability of paths between bus stops, stations and major parks (as part of a wide audit, see Walkability) ensuring bus route links optimise connectivity between stations and major sports reserved selecting routes for Council funded minibus routes to include open space and recreation cornas well as steep hills. orts reserves creation corridors b Private Vehicle C05.2.1 MED 79 US/ES Ensure access and parking at reserves is efficient in circulation and adequate for needs, especially where public transport access is presently poor.
+Actions should include: - designing entries, circulation and parking to optimise use of space, minimise footprint (see also Sustainability) and limit impacts on local residential amenity use on-street parking fo r Local and Neighb oourhood parks w herever possible identify overflow parking areas for major events in District and Regional parks, especially major sports parks (such spaces should have another primary function eg. training, kickabout areas). С Walking and Cycling C02.1.2 C05.1.2 HIGH 79 US/QS Prepare a combined Walking and Cycling Plan (linked to the Recreational network Plan) for the integrates all aspects of recreational, fitness and commuter cycling and walking.
+Actions to pron accommodate more cycling should include: - updating the current City of Ryde cycle plan to integrate the recreational walking and objectives in the IOSP with the proposed commuter cycling routes - integrating the proposed recreational and street based walking and cycling corrid Connectivity and Figure OB.01) into the cycle network to promote and lking and cycling reviewing new opportunities for shared paths in parks and recreational corridors with respect to capacity, suitability and context incorporating children's cycle circuits in identified parks to encourage cycling.
+Actions to promote and cater for more walking in the City of Ryde should include: - preparation of walkability audit across the City of Ryde as outlined in NSW Premier's 0 for Active Living website (see Reference B1b: C05.2.1 - C02.1.2) Premier's Council a walking network for the city that links paths with ransport, education facilities, employment areas and establish a walking 'wel Structure Plan Figure Of best suited to walking a 3.01) with a walking g 'grid' of streets id entified from the w alkability audit as